 One of the Council's tasks is to compile a publishing plan for official statistics.
-On 7 December 2011, planned publishing for 2012 for almost all statistical agencies was presented on Statistics Sweden's website.
-On 21 December, the one remaining agency had presented its plans on the website.
-The contents of the plan for official statistics are included as a sub-set in the publishing calendar, which also includes non-official statistics.
-It is possible to see which statistics are official by clicking on the product name.
-The publishing calendar shows forthcoming publications and what has been published, as well as the publishing form (tables, graphs, databases etc.).
+On 7 December 2012, planned publishing for by and large all statistical agencies for 2013 was presented on Statistics Sweden's website.
+On 9 January 2013 the plan from a remaining agency was submitted.
+The contents of the plan for the official statistics are included as a sub-set in the Publishing Calendar, which also includes non-official statistics.
+It is possible to see what official statistics comprise by clicking on the product name.
+The publishing calendar shows coming publications and what has been published, as well as the publishing form (tables, graphs, databases, etc.).
 Revisions of publishing times are inserted on a continuous basis.
 Statistics Sweden's publishing is automatically shown under "Published" but things that are published on other statistical agencies' website must be reported to Statistics Sweden by the statistical agencies so that they can be listed under "Published".